graphql-nexus/nexus/docs/best-practices.md

 Using that file to build the schema:

 ```
-import * as allTypes from './gqliteral'
+import * as allTypes from './graphql'

 export const schema = GQLiteralSchema({
-  types: allTypes
+  types: allTypes,
+  output: { ... }
 })
 ```